 Under the officer candidate programs, male and female graduates of an accredited four-year college or university, and graduates of accredited law schools licensed to practice in a state or federal court are eligible for a reserve commission.

 Upon successful completion of a 10-week screening and evaluation program, candidates are commissioned as second lieutenants in the Marine Corps Reserve.
-I should mention here, that even though graduates receive a "Reserve" commission, graduation and acceptance of a commission incurs a minimum active duty (full time) service commitment (see below).
+Even though graduates receive a "Reserve" commission, graduation and acceptance of a commission incur a minimum active duty (full time) service commitment.

-Upon completion of this program and commissioning, second lieutenants are assigned to The Basic School at Quantico, Va., for 26 weeks of officer training.
+Upon completion of this program and commissioning, second lieutenants are assigned to The Basic School at Quantico for 26 weeks of officer training.
 After completing The Basic School, aviation officers undergo flight instruction for an additional 18 to 24 months, while ground officers attend specialty schools of varying lengths.

-Ground officers have an active duty obligation of 3.5 years after commissioning.
+Ground officers have an active duty obligation of three and one-half years after commissioning.
 Pilots have an active duty obligation of six years if trained as a helicopter or fixed-wing turboprop aircraft pilot and eight years if trained as a jet pilot.
 Naval flight officers (NFOs) have an active duty obligation of six years.

 Aviation candidates must be at least 20 years old upon entering the program and no older than 27 upon commissioning.
 Ground officers must be less than 28 years old upon commissioning.

 Platoon Leaders Class